 - Mark Twain House Museum

 - Area schools to help prepare students for History Day in Connecticut

-You can take advantage of our study abroad programs that span the globe and spend the summer working with our Judaic studies program on archaeological digs in places like Lithuania and ancient biblical sites in Israel.
+You can also take advantage of our study-abroad programs that span the globe.
 Some of our history graduates go on to pursue advanced degrees in areas such as Egyptology, ethnomusicology, and Native American history.